iaman877/100DaysofCode/README.md

 Learnt about Shared Responsibility Model and Compliances in AWS.
 ## Day 101-102: May 20-21, 2020
 Work on Images, video, Hyperlink, Multimedia and table in HTML :[Link](https://github.com/iaman877/HTML).
+## Day 103: May 22, 2020
+work on web acccessibility,validation, hosting of site and soon going to start with projects on HTML only.